Venezuela's Guaido to seek to annul $8.7 billion Conoco award

 Venezuela’s nationalization wave, led by late President Hugo Chavez as part of his Socialist project, led to more than 20 international arbitration claims, which remain mostly unpaid.

-Additional reporting by David Lawder in Washington; editing by Gary McWilliams and Tom Brown
+Additional reporting by David Lawder in Washington; editing by Gary McWilliams, Tom Brown and Dan Grebler